maxnd/mxMarkEdit/README.md

 - the number of characters of a document beyond which it’s loaded without formatting; it’s calculated by the size of the file, not counting the characters, so it could be a bit inaccurate;
 - the separators added in the citations between the author(s) and the title;
 - the separators added in the citations between the title and the details;
+- the option to use *Idem* when the author is the same of the previous citation in the Pandoc output file;
 - the option to make the author(s) in small caps in the Pandoc output file;
 - the Pandoc options;
 - the path of the Pandoc executable;